 If you are in an event that crosses the U.S./Canada border, and 16 years of age or older, you will need a valid Western Hemisphere Travel Initiative (“WHTI”) compliant document such as a passport, passport card, enhanced driver’s license (“EDL”), trusted traveler program card (NEXUS card) or U.S. Lawful Permanent Resident card.
 U.S. and Canadian children under the age of 16 participating in the Relay will be able to present the original or a copy of their birth certificate or other proof of U.S. citizenship such as a naturalization or citizenship card.
 No exceptions.

 All entries are submitted to the Bureau of Homeland Security, Customs and Border Protection (“CBP”) and the Canadian Border Services Agency (“CBSA”), for screening before the race.
 Personal identification information is securely shared with these two agencies for the sole purpose of screening participants before race day.
 If your screening requires additional information than what was provided during registration or you are deemed inadmissible, one of these agencies may reach out to you via email or telephone for more details.

 If you are not a citizen of the U.S. or Canada, other documentation may be needed.

-ALL participants must show up in person at the Health & Fitness Expo, and present their valid WHTI compliant document in order to pick up their race packet.
+ALL participants of international events must show up in person at the Health & Fitness Expo, and present their valid WHTI compliant document in order to pick up their race packet.

 Canadian border information and services for non-residents visiting, settling in or doing business with Canada: